jrudydev/first-of-them/README.md

 of the bar.

 ##NEEDS TO BE ADDED
-*animation for characters
+* Animation for characters
-*zombie walking
+* Zombie walking
-*zombie head shot splatter
+* Zombie head shot splatter
-*Rifler recoil
+* Rifler recoil
-*update game over
+* Update game over